European-XFEL/Karabo/CONTRIBUTING.md

 - Don’t use `auto` to indicate straight forward types, e.g. `auto i = 4;`

-- Existing code does not need to be refactored for C++ feature usage alone.
+- Existing code does not need to be refactored for C++11 feature usage alone.
   E.g. if you happen to refactor something anyway, feel free to replace iterators with `auto` if it aids readability.
 You do not specifically have to refactor otherwise working code though.